Looking for a model for your life drawing or portraiture or photoshoot session?

 If you can offer a modelling slot in your life drawing or portraiture group or class programme, or if you just want to make contact or you’d like some more information, click here to email me.
 I’ll answer all legitimate enquiries.

 You can also email me if you’ve had a last-minute cancellation from one of your models.
-If my diary’s free, I’ll grab my robe and hop in the car and be at your place as soon as I can!
+If you’re within an hour’s drive of Mere, Wiltshire (BA12 6DY), and my diary’s free, I’ll grab my robe and hop in the car and be at your place as soon as I can!
+I’ll travel to London if the modelling job is unusually interesting or challenging, but I’d like you to pay my £38 return rail fare.

 - Beaumont Gallery, Mere, Wiltshire – life